choruslab/NoVizVibrate/README.md

 === Credits ===

-Credits go to Daniela Napoli and Sebastian Navas for the layout of this README file and SSLExtension.
+Credits go to Daniela Napoli and Sebastian Navas for the layout of this README file and the SSLExtension.

 ## Documentation